 Drive home, tuning out the loud, angry men arguing on a talk show, and the ads that too frequently interrupt them.
 Get home, realize your sister’s birthday is next week, look up great gifts for cat-lovers, and send her one.
 Make dinner, using a recipe that was emailed to you by a food blog you follow and go to sleep.

 We all encounter an endless barrage of marketing every day.
-Some of that marketing is effective, and some of it’s, well, annoying.
+Some of that marketing is effective and made with the help of sales AI, and some of it’s, well, annoying.
 This division between effective and ineffective marketing strategies can be acutely seen when comparing inbound vs outbound marketing.